Positive Changes and Opportunities

 A natural increase in youth team opportunities was inevitable as the Foundation Stage grew.
 The Essex County Girls’ League continues to expand, allowing divisions to become more regionalised.
 Some girls’ teams continue to play within their local league.

-Due to the increase in the number of girls’ teams spread across different youth leagues, we recently saw the introduction of a third County Cup for girls.
-Essex can now boast three County Cup competitions in the Under 12s, Under 14s and Under 16s age groups.
+Due to the increase in the number of girls’ teams spread across different youth leagues, we recently saw the introduction of a fourth County Cup for girls.
+Essex can now boast three County Cup competitions in the Under 12s, 14s, 16s and 18s age groups.

 Women’s playing opportunities are also on the increase.
 A growth within the Essex County Women’s League will inevitably lead to opportunities becoming regionalised for female players.
 More recently, an increase in female recreational opportunities has seen a growth in both female-specific Snickers Just Play Programmes (informal playing environments) and women’s Walking Football sessions.